Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling: Interaction with the electromagnetic field

-We now consider the case of a circularly polarised pulse, for which we choose $\uvett{f}=\uvett{h}_{\lambda}$, where $\uvett{h}_{\lambda}=\left(\uvett{x} + i \lambda \uvett{y} \right)/\sqrt{2}$ is the helicity basis \cite{mandelWolf}, and $\lambda=\pm 1$ is the photon spin angular momentum (SAM), corresponding to left-handed ($\lambda=+1$) or right-handed ($\lambda=-1$) circular polarisation.
+Secondly, we introduce a spin-field interaction term, which couples the photon and electron spin directly, thus granting us access to spin dynamics.
+To do so, we consider the case of a circularly polarised pulse, for which we choose $\uvett{f}=\uvett{h}_{\lambda}$, where $\uvett{h}_{\lambda}=\left(\uvett{x} + i \lambda \uvett{y} \right)/\sqrt{2}$ is the helicity basis \cite{mandelWolf}, and $\lambda=\pm 1$ is the photon spin angular momentum (SAM), corresponding to left-handed ($\lambda=+1$) or right-handed ($\lambda=-1$) circular polarisation.
 In this case, since the impinging pulse is carrying SAM, we can introduce an extra interaction Hamiltonian that describes the SAM-electron spin interaction, rather than the usual sub-lattice interaction described by Eq. \eqref{intHamLin} of the form \beq \hat{H}_{int}^{SF}(t) = e\,v_F\,A_\mu(t)\, s_\mu \otimes \mathbb{I}_{AB}, \eeq where the superscript $SF$ stands for \emph{spin-field}, to emphasise the nature of the interaction, and distinguish the above interaction Hamiltonian from Eq. \eqref{intHamLin}.